 From short cruises in and around Luang Prabang, such as the spectacular gorges of the Nam Ou River valley, to longer cruises from the Golden Triangle, there is an abundance of options to exploring the rivers of picturesque Laos.

-We can rrange private, long-tail cruises to remote jungles, or a short dinner cruise for your family on the Mekong from Luang Prabang.
+Enjoy a pleasant and picturesque dinner cruise along the Mekong, with views of the town and jungle landscapes beyond while dining on delicious Lao cuisine.
+We can also arrange longer private, long-tail cruises to remote jungles, or a short dinner cruise for your family on the Mekong from Luang Prabang.

 Weaving has a long tradition in Laos, and the sinh, a long wraparound skirt worn by most Lao women is everywhere.
 Weaving, in cotton or silk, is still mostly done by hand in villages on simple wooden looms where skilled weavers are held in high regard.
 Textile-making techniques and patterns vary widely according to the hilltribe group and geographic location.
 Luang Prabang patterns, for example, feature gold and silver brocade, while Khmer-influenced patterns are found in the south.
 Motifs are often based on folktales, legendary creatures, nature, or geo¬metric patterns.